gusfngg/gusfngg/README.md

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful."

-- Studying web development, in constant pursuit of new challenges.
+- Studying web development, in constant pursuit of new challenges;
-- Ask me about **JavaScript**, HTML, CSS,
+- I'm 16 years old and I'm passionate about learning;
 - I am from **Brazil**, São paulo.

 ## &nbsp;Tech Stack